yoonsery/Udemy_WebBootcamp/README.md

 <details>
 <summary>APIs</summary>

-- Understand what APIs are and how they work.
+- Understand what APIs are and how they work
 - HTTP in Depth
 - Calling APIs
 - Reading API documentation
 - Basic API Authentication
 - Server to server communication
-- JSON vs. XML, sending data over the wire.
+- JSON vs. XML, sending data over the wire

 </details>